Paul Bremer: Provisional coalition administrator of Iraq

 Bremer also empowered the CPA to develop and implement the Iraqi constitution.
 The constitution became controversial when the first draft submitted by the CPA suggested banning political parties opposed to the U.S. occupation from participating in elections; privatizing much of Iraq's industries and natural resources; and allowing the unelected Iraqi Interim Governing Council to sign a binding Status of Forces Agreement between Iraq and the United States.
 On March 1, 2004, after several hours of negotiations, the Iraqi Interim Governing Council resolved the council members' disagreements with clauses in the constitution.
 A formal signing ceremony was scheduled for March 5, 2004.
 As the guests waited and the orchestra played, the signing was canceled due to mass demonstrations.
 Finally, on March 8, 2004, an interim constitution was signed.
 It was to be revised or replaced by a second constitution after Iraqi elections.

 On June 28, 2004, at 10:26 am local time, the U.S.-led Coalition Provisional Authority formally transferred limited sovereignty of Iraqi territory to the Iraqi Interim Government, two days ahead of schedule.
 Bremer departed from the country on the same day.
 In his farewell speech, broadcast on Iraqi television, he said, "I leave Iraq gladdened by what has been accomplished and confident that your future is full of hope.
 A piece of my heart will always remain here in the beautiful land between the two rivers, with its fertile valleys, its majestic mountains and its wonderful people".

-Bremer's office was a division of the U.S. Department of Defense, and as Administrator he reported directly to the United States Secretary of Defense and the President of the United States.
+Bremer's office was a division of the U.S. Department of Defense, and as administrator he reported directly to the United States Secretary of Defense and the President of the United States.
 His senior adviser Dan Senor served as coalition spokesman, working with military spokesman Mark Kimmitt.

 Bremer's role as the head of the CPA is notable for being the subject of much criticism.
-Large sums of money have been reported to have gone missing under Bremer's leadership.
+Large sums of money were reported to have gone missing under Bremer's leadership.
 Bremer's attempts at privatizing much of Iraq's infrastructure and mineral wealth were also highly criticized and the decision, apparently formulated in the office of the Secretary of Defense, to disband the Iraqi Army is widely blamed for fueling the Iraqi insurgency against the American occupation.

 John Negroponte replaced Bremer as the highest-ranking American civilian in Iraq.